FairFerry

 Effects of Withdrawal

-If you withdraw from this contract, we shall reimburse all payments received from you without undue delay and no later than 14 days from the day on which we receive your notice of withdrawal.
-Reimbursement will be made using the same means of payment as used for the initial transaction, unless expressly agreed otherwise.
+If you withdraw from this contract, we shall reimburse any payments received from you without undue delay and no later than 14 days from the day on which we receive your notice of withdrawal, using the same means of payment as the initial transaction unless expressly agreed otherwise.
+As FairFerry operates on a no-win-no-fee basis, no payment is taken from the User in advance, so in practice no reimbursement arises unless a fee has already been collected on a realised claim.

 Early Expiry of the Right of Withdrawal